Dissipation bounds the amplification of transition rates far from equilibrium: Autonomous and deterministic forcing

 We drive the system out of equilibrium according to a time-dependent protocol $\lambda(t) = f [ p \cos (\omega t) + (1-p) \cos (\theta(t))]$ with maximum amplitude $f$ partitioned, $p \in [0,1]$, into deterministic and autonomous components.
 The deterministic portion of the driving is periodic with frequency $\omega$, whereas the autonomous piece is determined by an additional nonthermal process, $\dot{\theta}(t) = \sqrt{2 D_\theta} \eta_\theta$, with diffusion constant $D_\theta$, and delta-correlated white noise, $\langle \eta_\theta(t)\rangle=0$ and $\langle \eta_\theta(t) \eta_\theta(t') \rangle= \delta (t-t')$.

 Considering transitions that take the particle from one side of the potential to the other, we define $h_A = \Theta(x+l_{A}/\sqrt{3})$ and $h_B=\Theta(x-l_{B}/\sqrt{3})$, which correspond to the locations of the maximum force opposing the transition in the absence of $\lambda(t)$.
-The heat can be computed from
+The dissipated excess heat can be computed from

-and its mean estimated within the nonequilibrium steady-state by integrating the dissipation rate over reactive trajectories of length $t$, given by the typical transition path time discussed in the Sec.
-S4.
+and its mean estimated within the nonequilibrium steady-state by integrating the dissipation rate over reactive trajectories of length $t$, given by the typical transition path time as discussed in \emph{Methods} and Sec.
+S3.
 Given a suitable separation between inverse rate and relaxation time, $Q$ is often insensitive to the precise value of $t$.
+We reiterate that $Q$ differs from the total heat by the conservative boundary portion which appears in both the equilibrium and driven actions, and therefore does not play a role in the rate enchancement.

-Figure~\ref{fig:1}b) shows the results of 3000 randomly constructed models, where $\Delta V_{i}, l_{i}$, $p$, $f$, and $D_\theta$, were chosen uniformly over a wide range of parameters (Sec.
-S1).
+Figure~\ref{fig:1}b) shows the results of 3000 randomly constructed models, where $\Delta V_{i}, l_{i}$, $p$, $f$, and $D_\theta$, were chosen uniformly over a wide range of parameters, as detailed in \emph{Methods}.
 For each model, $k_\lambda$, $k_0$ and $\langle Q \rangle_\lambda$ have been independently evaluated, and Fig.~\ref{fig:1}b) demonstrates that the bound holds across the broad parameter-space.
 Points are colored blue to red in increasing magnitude of the driving force $f$, showing that the protocol most efficiently amplifies the equilibrium rate when $\beta \langle Q \rangle_\lambda < 10$.
 Pushing past this regime, the bound becomes progressively weaker, as dissipation increases, but rate enhancement reaches a plateau.
 This corresponds to a limit where driving is large enough to degrade the assumption that basin $A$ is metastable.